firebase/firebase-js-sdk/packages/rxfire/docs/firestore.md

 ```

 ### `fromCollectionRef()`
-The `fromCollectionRef()` function creates an observable that emits document changes.
-This is different than the `collection()` function in that it returns the full `QuerySnapshot` instead of plucking off the `QueryDocumentSnapshot[]` array.
+The `fromCollectionRef()` function creates an observable that emits changes to the specified collection based on the input query and, optionally, the listen options.
+This is different than the `collection()` function in that it returns the full `QuerySnapshot` representing the results of the query.

 |                 |                                          |
 |-----------------|------------------------------------------|